Ohio Criminal Process

 Many alleged offenders facing criminal charges have no previous experience with the criminal justice system.
 Although seemingly complicated, the criminal process can be broken down into a few subcategories, making the procedure easier to understand.

 Along with learning the step-by step process, it is also important to gain a strong comprehension of the legal terminology used.
 Knowing what goes into a criminal allegation on the state level will not only give you a valuable understanding of how everything is handled, but it will help put your mind a little more at ease during what is understandably an otherwise very stressful time.

-Columbus Lawyer Discusses Criminal Process in Ohio
+Cincinnati Lawyer Discusses Criminal Process in Ohio

-Overview of Criminal Process in Franklin County
+Overview of Criminal Process in Hamilton County

 - What happens when a person is arrested?